dmuso/musicdb/README.md

 ## Notes and Feature Requests

 * Search by composer
-* Add image of book
+* Add images of book
 * Composer / Arranger or Editor, delimited by forward slash, teachers will search by arranger
 * Arr. prefixes arranger
 * Find catalogue numbers that are not used